 To get involved with homelessness action in Richmond, contact:

-After seven years of holding Homeless Connect events we would love to say that homelessness is ended in Richmond.
+After eight years of holding Homeless Connect events we would love to say that homelessness is ended in Richmond.
 It is not, but in looking back over the years, many things are in place that were not in Richmond before.
-St. Alban Anglican Church, with its central location has become a hub of services for people who are experiencing homelessness and poverty.
-Outreach workers use the hub as a base for connecting with the over 130 homeless or precariously housed individuals that they meet out on their rounds in the streets, providing necessities of life, and personal connection to help make sustainable changes.
-This is in addition to St. Alban’s other weekly programs including community meals and a shower program.
+St. Alban Anglican Church and the Richmond Salvation Army on Gilbert have become hubs of services for people who are experiencing homelessness and poverty.
+Outreach workers connect regularly with the over 100 homeless or precariously housed individuals that they meet out on their rounds in the streets, providing necessities of life, and personal connection to help make sustainable changes.
+People can drop into the Resource Centre housed at Salvation Army and enjoy a daily lunch and referrals to needed services and programs.
+St. Alban’s has weekly programs including community meals and a shower program.
 None of these services have regular funding and rely on both in-kind donations and financial support.